On Shimurian generalizations of the stack $BT_1\otimes F_p$: Recollections on the stacks

 From now on, we assume\footnote{Without this assumption, the definition given below formally makes sense (but is probably useless) if one replaces $\fg_1$ by $\fg_{>0}\,$.} that $G\in\Shim_1$ (i.e., the action of $\BG_m$ on $G$ is 1-bounded).
 Given an $\BF_p$-scheme $S$ and an $S$-point of $\Disp_1^G$, we will construct a group scheme over $S$.
 Let us use the notation of \S\ref{sss:Disp definition}.
 Note that both $P^+$ and $P^-$ act on $\fg_1$ via $M$; we have a $P^+$-equivariant monomorphism $\fg_1\mono\fg$ and a $P^-$-equivariant epimorphism $\fg\epi\fg/\fg_{\le 0}=\fg_1$.
 Let $(\fg_1)_{\cF^\pm}$ be the vector bundle on $S$ corresponding to $\cF^\pm$ and the $P^\pm$-module $\fg_1$.
 We have the diagram

-in which the first isomorphism comes from data (iii) of \S\ref{sss:Disp definition} and the second one from (ii).
-Consider $(\fg_1)_{\cF^-}$ as a commutative restricted Lie $\cO_S$-algebra with $p$-operation \eqref{e:p-operation2}.
+in which the first isomorphism comes from data (iii) of \S\ref{sss:Disp definition} and the second one from~(ii).
+Consider $(\fg_1)_{\cF^-}$ as a commutative restricted Lie $\cO_S$-algebra with $p$-operation\footnote{This $p$-operation is \emph{different} from the one induced by the $p$-operation on $\fg_1$; the latter is zero by formula~\eqref{e:zero p-operation}.} \eqref{e:p-operation2}.
 This restricted Lie $\cO_S$-algebra yields a finite locally free group $S$-scheme of height 1 in the usual way (see \cite[Exp.VIIA]{SGA3} or \cite[\S 2]{dJ}).
 We denote it by $\Lau_{1,S}^G$.
 The formation of $\Lau_{1,S}^G$ commutes with base change $S'\to S$.
 As $S$ varies, the group schemes $\Lau_{1,S}^G$ define a commutative finite flat group scheme over $\Disp_1^G$ of height $1$, which we denote by $\Lau_1^G$.

 The stack $\BT_{1,\BF_p}^G$, which will be defined in \S\ref{s:the key definition}, will turn out to be a gerbe over $\Disp_1^G$ banded by $\Lau_1^G$, see Theorem~\ref{t:2}.